RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #69

+So I did a second set of stairs... seriously, my mind is blown how much easier it is and how much more willing I am do to this over and over again.
+It just gets easier and I'm still crazy sweaty, but it hasn't stopped me.
+So now I'm at 50 min walk + 20 min stairs... just because I felt like it.
+Not intended in the slightest.

 ## #68

 Just finished my first water and about to start my second.
 Already on a solid